Arvindlavania/search-replacer/README.md

 8. to deploy run `sam build && sam deploy` (if for the first time, run sam deploy --guided)

+9. update the index.html with latest API endpoint URL

-9. For frontend, you have to setup a local http server with this `npm install --global http-server` (refer https://www.npmjs.com/package/http-server)
+10. For frontend, you have to setup a local http server with this `npm install --global http-server` (refer https://www.npmjs.com/package/http-server)

-10. Once the server is installed, run `http-server frontend --port=8080` from the project root and visit http://localhost:8080
+11. Once the server is installed, run `http-server frontend --port=8080` from the project root and visit http://localhost:8080

 ## WEB Page
 ![WEB Page](search-replace-web.png)